In September 2019, an outbreak of polio was declared in the Philippines.

 The overall risk of a polio disease transmission in New Zealand due to importation is very low.
 The risk of ongoing transmission in New Zealand is also very low, due to high vaccine coverage of the general population, high levels of sanitation, and the ability of the health system to respond to cases.

 The New Zealand Ministry of Health continues to closely monitor the situation.

 Infections from vaccine-derived poliovirus occur on occasion in countries still using live poliovirus vaccine.
 Vaccination against polio before travel will protect against these outbreaks.
 New Zealand does not use live poliovirus vaccine.

 New Zealanders travelling to polio-affected countries should be up to date with routinely recommended vaccinations against polio, including boosters, prior to departure.

-- New Zealand residents planning to visit Papua New Guinea for less than 4 weeks should be up to date with their polio vaccination.
+- New Zealand residents planning to visit these regions for less than 4 weeks should be up to date with their polio vaccination.
 For adults, this is a 3 dose primary course, with a booster within the last 10 years.
 For children, a 3 dose primary course with a booster at 4 years old is currently recommended.
-These recommended vaccines may be given before arrival in PNG.
+These recommended vaccines may be given before arrival into the region.

-- Individuals who are already residing in PNG for 4 weeks or longer should have a documented polio booster within 4 weeks to 12 months prior to departure from Papua New Guinea.
-The booster may have been given before arrival in PNG, as long as it has been given within 4 weeks to 12 months prior to leaving Papua New Guinea.
-Individuals leaving PNG in less than 4 weeks should still receive a polio booster as this will still have benefit.
+- Individuals who are already residing in the affected region for 4 weeks or longer should have a documented polio booster within 4 weeks to 12 months prior to departure.
+The booster may have been given before arrival, as long as it has been given within 4 weeks to 12 months prior to leaving.
+Individuals leaving in less than 4 weeks should still receive a polio booster as this will still have benefit.

 - Travellers should be provided with a written record of such vaccination, preferably using the International Certificate of Vaccination or Prophylaxis, and keep this record during international travels.